lwang-astro/PeTar/README.md

 ### Gathering Specified Objects

-The `petar.get.object.snap` tool can gather specified objects from a list of snapshots into one file with a time series.
-Users can specify IDs, stellar types, mass ranges, and a custom-defined Python script to select objects.
+The `petar.get.object.snap` tool enables the collection of specified objects from a list of snapshots into a single file with a time series.
+Users can define IDs, stellar types, mass ranges, and a custom Python script to select objects.

-For example, if users want to obtain the trajectories of the object with ID=1 and 2, this tool can scan all given snapshots and save the data of this object into one file.
-The following script can be used:
+For instance, if users wish to extract the trajectories of objects with IDs 1 and 2, this tool can scan all provided snapshots and consolidate the data of these objects into a single file.
+The following script demonstrates this process:
 ```shell
 petar.get.object.snap -m id 1_2 [snapshot path list filename]
 ```
-Then, a new file "object.1_2" is generated for objects with ID=1 and 2.
-Using `petar.Particle` of the data analysis module, users can read this file and investigate how these two objects evolve during the simulation.
+Subsequently, a new file named "object.1_2" is created for objects with IDs 1 and 2.
+By utilizing `petar.Particle` from the data analysis module, users can access this file and analyze the evolution of these two objects throughout the simulation.
+For more information, refer to the help information of `petar.get.object.snap -h`.

-Similar to configuring `petar.data.process`, users should ensure to set the correct options for interrupt mode (`-i`), external mode (`-t`) and snapshot file format (`-s`) when using `petar.get.object.snap`.
-This ensures to correctly reading the snapshots.
+Similar to configuring `petar.data.process`, users should ensure the correct settings for interrupt mode (`-i`), external mode (`-t`), and snapshot file format (`-s`) are in place while using `petar.get.object.snap`.
+This guarantees the accurate interpretation of the snapshots.

 ### Movie Generator